libp2p/js-libp2p/doc/API.md

 ## pubsub.topicValidators.set

 Pubsub routers support message validators per topic, which will validate the message before its propagations.
-Set is used to add a validator for a topic.
+Set is used to specify a validator for a topic.

 `libp2p.pubsub.topicValidators.set(topic, validator)`